yaacoo/multiPGS_py/README.md

 * Make sure the VCF has a dosage (DS) field.
 * The output file is a single line text file (for each VCF) and can easily be concatenated.
 * Tested against Plink2 and pgsc_calc, and provided similar results.

+## Requirements

+Python 3 and up.
+No dependencies.

 ## Limitations of PGS to be aware of